 GOAL OF THE MINOR

-The minor Conflict Studies has a strong multidisciplinary profile.
-It aims explicitly to combine the study of theoretical issues with the investigation of case study material from contemporary conflicts around the world.
+The minor has a strong multidisciplinary character.
+It aims explicitly to combine the study of theoretical issues with the investigation of evidence-based case study material from contemporary violent conflicts.
 Conflict Studies both examines the local dynamics of conflict (state collapse, the role of political elites, nationalist myth-making, the use of digital techniques by conflict parties, transitions to democracy, governance, ethnicity, identity) and the problems related to international interventions (e.g. by the UN, NATO) directed at the resolution of conflicts and post-conflict reconstruction.
-The minor also pays attention to other international dimensions of these conflicts, such as the ongoing War on Terror, the role of Diaspora groups, the links between migration and conflict, and the use of drones by international actors like the US in countries such as Somalia.
+The minor also pays attention to other international dimensions of these conflicts, such as the ongoing War on Terror, the role of diaspora groups, the links between migration and conflict, and the use of precision airstrikes and drones.

-The minor programme is taught by staff of the Centre for Conflict Studies combining disciplinary backgrounds from political science, anthropology, non-western sociology and social psychology.
-The staff brings to the classroom a degree of competence that combines a thorough understanding of the relevant theoretical ideas and academic debates with first-hand local fieldwork research experience and policy practice in such different countries as Afghanistan, Iraq, Sri Lanka, El Salvador, Peru, southern Mexico, France, Kosovo, and Uganda.
+The minor programme is taught by staff drawing on a diversity of disciplinary backgrounds including political science, anthropology, non-western sociology, and social psychology.
+The teaching staff bring to the classroom subject-matter expertise that combines a thorough understanding of theoretical and academic debates with first-hand experience as fieldwork-researchers and policy-practitioners in such diverse settings as Afghanistan, Iraq, Syria, Sri Lanka, El Salvador, Peru, southern Mexico, France, Kosovo, and Uganda.

-The minor programme has proven to be of great value for a wide range of students that major in such different disciplines as History, IR, Political Science, Anthropology, International Law, or Development Studies.
-The minor is taught in English and a substantial amount of places is reserved for external and exchange students.
-We encourage students from different national and academic backgrounds to work together in assignments, papers and presentations.
+The minor programme has proven to be of great value for a wide range of students that major in a variety of academic disciplines, such as History, International Relations Political Science, Anthropology, International Law, and Development Studies.
+The programme is taught in English, and a number of places is reserved for exchange students from other Dutch universities or from abroad.
+We encourage students from different national and academic backgrounds to work together in class assignments and presentations.
 We use feedback from students to continually improve our courses.

-'I enjoyed how current relevant events are discussed during the 'werkgroep' [seminar] and put into context.
-This shows how we can use the material and apply it to what is happening in today's world.' (student evaluation)
+'I enjoyed how current relevant events are discussed during the seminar and put into context.
+This shows how we can use the material and apply it to what is happening in today's world.'

 If you follow the minor Conflict Studies you will explore theories pertaining to conflict causes, to local dynamics of conflict, and the political processes and wider dynamics brought about by international interventions aimed at conflict management and post-conflict reconstruction.